Estimated reading time: 4 Minutes

 This blog post explains how and when data are published regarding COVID-19 cases and deaths in Wales.
 The World Health Organization (WHO) defines COVID-19 as the infectious disease caused by the coronavirus.
 We’ve included summary charts which will be updated weekly and may be revised as the data published by Public Health Wales (PHW) change.
 Data for the most recent two or three days have been omitted as they are likely to change substantially as more cases, tests and deaths are reported.

 COVID-19 statistics are published by PHW every day on its dashboard.
-PHW publishes data on the number of testing episodes, confirmed cases and deaths.
-It cautions that all the data published on its dashboard are provisional and will be subject to daily revision.
+PHW publishes data on the number of testing episodes, confirmed cases and deaths, along with data on hospital admissions, GP respiratory consultations, NHS Direct and 111 calls, and schools surveillance.
+PHW cautions that all the data published on its dashboard are provisional and will be subject to future revision.

 Testing episodes and confirmed cases

 PHW explains that individuals may be tested more than once for COVID-19.
-In its testing data PHW uses 6 week periods where if an individual is tested more than once within a 6 week period they are only counted once.
+In its testing data PHW uses 6-week periods where if an individual is tested more than once within that 6-week period they are only counted once.
 If any test results are positive then this result is published as a confirmed case.
 Testing data are published by local authority of residence and are also broken down by sex and age for Wales.
-The testing episodes include confirmed cases in hospitals and elsewhere.
-Read our blog post on coronavirus: testing to find out more.
+The Welsh Government also publish weekly testing data for coronavirus (COVID-19).
+Read our blog post on NHS Wales Test, Trace, Protect programme: how it works to find out more.

 Cumulative number of confirmed COVID-19 cases since 01 September per 100,000 resident population